Key Takeaways

 4. No Minimum Capital Requirement

-5. Tax Benefits and Simpler Compliance
+5. Tax Advantages and Easier Compliance

-6. Less Stringent Ownership Transfer Norms
+6. Ownership Transfer Norms are Less Stringent

 Documents Required for LLP Registration